 Year 8

-In the first Spring half term, students explore narrative structure through examining a diverse range of short stories linked to the theme of fantastical journeys.
-Students read a range of short stories across time and genre and will apply narrative structuring techniques to their own pieces of creative writing.
+In the first Spring half term, students explore narrative structure by reading a diverse range of short stories linked to the theme of fantastical journeys.
+Students will apply narrative structuring techniques to their own pieces of creative writing.
+Students then move on to exploring epic poetry.
+This unit offers students an opportunity to read parts of The Odyssey before reading excerpts from a modern Epic poem by the Nigerian poet Inua Ellams.

 Year 8 curriculum map | Year 8 assessment grid